-In December, 2010, our Board of Directors approved the Company's entering into supplemental life insurance plans and agreements on the lives of Alan B. Miller (our chief executive officer) and his wife.
-As a result of these agreements, as amended in October, 2016, based on actuarial tables and other assumptions, during the life expectancies of the insureds, we would pay approximately \$28 million in premiums, and certain trusts owned by our chief executive officer ("CEO"), would pay approximately \$9 million in premiums.
+In December, 2010, our Board of Directors approved the Company's entering into supplemental life insurance plans and agreements on the lives of Alan B. Miller (our chief executive officer ("CEO")) and his wife.
+As a result of these agreements, as amended in October, 2016, based on actuarial tables and other assumptions, during the life expectancies of the insureds, we would pay approximately \$28 million in premiums, and certain trusts owned by our CEO, would pay approximately \$9 million in premiums.
 Based on the projected premiums mentioned above, and assuming the policies remain in effect until the death of the insureds, we will be entitled to receive death benefit proceeds of no less than approximately \$37 million representing the \$28 million of aggregate premiums paid by us as well as the \$9 million of aggregate premiums paid by the trusts.
-In connection with these policies, we will pay/we paid approximately \$1.1 million and \$1.2 million in premium payments during each of 2018 and 2017, respectively.
+In connection with these policies, we paid approximately \$1.1 million, net, and \$1.2 million, net, in premium payments during each of the 2018 and 2017 years, respectively.

 In August, 2015, Marc D. Miller, our President and member of our Board of Directors, was appointed to the Board of Directors of Premier, Inc. ("Premier"), a healthcare performance improvement alliance.
 During 2013, we entered into a new group purchasing organization agreement ("GPO") with Premier.
 In conjunction with the GPO agreement, we acquired a minority interest in Premier for a nominal amount.
 During the fourth quarter of 2013, in connection with the completion of an initial public offering of the stock of Premier, we received cash proceeds for the sale of a portion of our ownership interest in the GPO.
 Also in connection with this GPO agreement, we received shares of restricted stock of Premier which vest ratably over a seven-year period (2014 through 2020), contingent upon our continued participation and minority ownership interest in the GPO.
 We have elected to retain a portion of the previously vested shares of Premier, the market value of which is included in other assets on our consolidated balance sheet.
-Based upon the closing price of Premier's stock on each respective date, the market value of our shares of Premier on which the restrictions have lapsed was \$35 million as of March 31, 2018 and \$33 million as of December 31, 2017.
+Based upon the closing price of Premier's stock on each respective date, the market value of our shares of Premier on which the restrictions have lapsed was \$41 million as of June 30, 2018 and \$33 million as of December 31, 2017.
+In connection with our 2018 adoption of ASU 2016-01, "Recognition and Measurement of Financial Assets and Financial Liabilities", since our vested shares of Premier are held for investment and classified as available for sale, the \$8 million increase in market value of these shares since December 31, 2017 was recorded as an unrealized gain and included in "Other (income) expense, net" on our condensed consolidated statements of income for the six-month period ended June 30, 2018.
+Prior to 2018, changes in the market value of our vested Premier stock were recorded to other comprehensive income/loss on our consolidated balance sheet.

-A member of our Board of Directors and member of the Executive Committee and Finance Committee is a Partner in Norton Rose Fulbright US LLP, a law firm engaged by us for a variety of legal services.
-This Board member also provides personal legal services to our CEO and acts as trustee of certain trusts for the benefit of our CEO and his family.
+A member of our Board of Directors and member of the Executive Committee and Finance Committee is a partner in Norton Rose Fulbright US LLP, a law firm engaged by us for a variety of legal services.
+This Board member and his law firm also provide personal legal services to our CEO and acts as trustee of certain trusts for the benefit of our CEO and his family.